yh15kla9/github-lesser-known-programming-languages/README.md

 - [Ur](https://github.com/urweb/urweb) - Ur is a programming language in the tradition of ML and Haskell, but featuring a significantly richer type system.
 Ur is functional, pure, statically typed, and strict.
 Ur supports a powerful kind of metaprogramming based on row types.
 # V:
 - [V1](https://github.com/mwiedeV1/v1) - V1 is a simple functional interpreter language with syntax from C, PHP and JavaScript.
 It was developed from the scratch.
 The focus is on administrative and experimental programming, but it has enhanced benefits like Multithreading, CGI, Web functions and native function calling.
 The most buildin functions are compatible with PHP, for example fopen().
-- [Virgil](https://github.com/titzer/virgil) - A Fast and Lightweight Programming Language.
-Its design blends functional and object-oriented programming paradigms for expressiveness without a lot of overhead, either syntactically or at runtime.
-Its implementation is focused primarily on static compilation to produce native executables that are standalone.
-It is well-suited to writing small and fast programs.
-That makes it ideal for building certain kinds of programs like compilers and virtual machines.
-It is currently being used for virtual machine and programming language research.
 - [Vortex](https://github.com/dibsonthis/Vortex) - Vortex is a language designed to explore links and relationships between entities.
 It heavily relies on side effects, and as such it would fall under the Dysfunctional Programming paradigm.
 # W:
-- [Wa](https://github.com/wa-lang/wa) - Wa is a general-purpose programming language designed for developing robustness and maintainability WebAssembly software.
-Instead of requiring complex toolchains to set up, you can simply go install it - or run it in a browser.
 - [Wing](https://github.com/winglang/wing) - Winglang is a new open-source programming language designed for the cloud (aka "cloud-oriented").
 Wing enables developers to build distributed systems that leverage cloud services as first-class citizens by combining infrastructure and application code in a safe and unified programming model (aka "cloud-oriented").
 Wing programs can be executed locally (yes, no internet required) using a fully-functional simulator, or deployed to any cloud provider (yes, Wing programs are portable across providers).
 # X:
 # Y: